matfish2/craft-optimum/README.md

 ![custom-dimension](https://user-images.githubusercontent.com/1510460/202857414-1802f590-8550-4ba3-b71d-2167aa0b0140.png)

+If using a different tracking platform, you will need to set up the tracking accordingly.

 ### Troubleshooting
 Before opening an issue please make sure that:
 1. Cookies are enabled
 2. Caching is disabled on the testable page (e.g Blitz), as plugin decides in real-time which variant to serve.
-3. GTM is installed on the page (type `gtag` in the console to verify).
+3. If using GA4 for tracking: GTM is installed on the page (type `gtag` in the console to verify).
 4. If you edit an existing experiment (It is recommended not to do so once it has gone live), you need to delete the template cache, so it will recompile with the fresh details.

 ### Caveats